 “So, how do we get out of here?”

-He held up a finger, as if to say hold that thought, and made his way to the window, drew aside the curtains, and opened the latch.
+He held up a finger—as if to say hold that thought—and made his way to the window, drawing aside the curtains and opening the latch.
 A cool breeze drifted into the room, causing the curtains to ripple like waves and the paper on Connor’s desk to dance.
 Annabel could hear the lilting voices of ladies and deep baritone laughs of gentlemen from somewhere below.

 In the yard, just a few feet from the window, an airship was secured to a tree.
-It was elegant and sleek in design, with propellers of polished brass mounted along its enormous length, with sails beneath its gondola.
-She could only see a portion of it, from their present angle, such was its size.
+It was elegant and sleek in design; propellers of polished brass were mounted along its enormous length, with sails beneath its gondola.
+She could only see a portion of it from their present angle, such was its size.

 “Are you insane?” said Annabel, looking at her newfound companion in astonishment.
 “This vessel is yours?”

-“I like to travel in style,” he replied, looking out at the airship, seeming not to have noticed her tone.
+“I like to travel in style,” he replied, looking out at the airship, ignoring her tone.

 “Have you no concept whatsoever of the word clandestine?
 The idea is to avoid attention, not draw it.
 Are you honestly suggesting we throw Connor’s body in your dirigible and just fly away?
 You don’t think anyone might notice?”